 We divide all $2$-cycles into the following exhaustive and mutually exclusive categories: \begin{itemize} \item E-B --- exclusively empty branching; \item E-NB --- exclusively empty non-branching; \item NE-NL --- exclusively non-empty non-leaf (could be branching or non-branching); \item NE-L1 --- exclusively non-empty leaf that contains exactly $1$ non-parallel edge in its interior; \item NE-L2 --- exclusively non-empty leaf that contains at least $2$ non-parallel edges in its interior. \end{itemize} We refer to a $2$-cycle of category $X$, where $X$ is one of the categories above, as an $X$-cycle.

 By definition, every exclusively non-empty $2$-cycle $C$ contains in its exclusive interior at least $1$ edge $e$.
 By definition of the exclusive interior, that edge $e$ does not belong to the closure of the interior of any of the other $2$-cycles.
 In particular, $e$ is not an edge of any of the other $2$-cycles.
 Since $e$ is in the interior of $C$, it cannot be an edge of $C$ itself either.
 So, $e$ is not an edge of any $2$-cycles, which means that it is a non-parallel edge.
-Since the exclusive interiors of distinct $2$-cycles do not intersect with each other, we have that these non-parallel edges in the exclusive interior of distinct exclusively non-empty $2$-cycles are distinct from each other.
+Since the exclusive interiors of distinct $2$-cycles do not intersect with each other, we have that these non-parallel edges in the exclusive interiors of distinct exclusively non-empty $2$-cycles are distinct from each other.